LambdaSharp "Geminus" Release (v0.7.0.17) - 2020-05-07

 LambdaSharp CLI

-• The lash config command has been removed.
-Its functionality has been integrated into the lash init command to streamline the setup process, resulting in a single deployment tier stack.
+lash configcommand has been removed.
+Its functionality has been integrated into thelash initcommand to streamline the setup process, resulting in a single deployment tier stack. - The concept of the CLI profile is gone.
+Therefore the

-• The deployment tier does not support the SNS topic for CloudFormation updates, which means the --deployment-notifications-topic option is no longer supported.
+@originsuffix on module names, there is no need to pre-register S3 buckets anymore, which makes the--module-bucket-namesobsolete. - The deployment tier does not support the SNS topic for CloudFormation updates, which means the

 LambdaSharp SDK

-• The physical ID returned by ALambdaFinalizerFunction is now a constant (Finalizer:Module) instead of being based on the checksum of the original template.
+ALambdaFinalizerFunctionis now a constant (Finalizer:Module) instead of being based on the checksum of the original template.
 The latter proved too risky, because it could accidentally trigger a CloudFormation delete resource event when not expected.

 New LambdaSharp CLI Features